nathan-a-macleod/open-flight-sim/README.md

 - [x] Migrate to Cesium.js.
 - [x] Add a reset button.
 - [x] Remove uneeded Cesium.js objects in the canvas.
+- [ ] Change the buttons to keyboard shortcuts.
+- [ ] Change the settings page to an overlay, which pauses the simulator.
 - [ ] Add physics.
 - [ ] Allow the game to switch between flying, and choose a location.
 Ensure it starts of by allowing the user to switch between these, instead of using the setupSection.
 - [ ] Add a plane 3d model.